aws-samples/eks-workshop/content/intro_to_rbac/install_test_pods.md

 weight: 11
 ---

-During this tutorial, we're going to test access to pods running in the rbac-test namespace.
+In this tutorial, we're going to demonstrate how to provide limited access to pods running in the rbac-test namespace for a user named rbac-user.

 To do that, let's first create the rbac-test namespace, and then install nginx into it: